 Sometime during the 1960’s, under the leadership of Rev. John O. Peterson, HBCU Sunday evolved.
 HBCU Sunday was an annual event held on the third Sunday of February for the purpose of recognizing a featured Historical Black College.
-The President of the featured college was invited to speak during the Sunday morning services and the alumni of that particular school would proudly show up for worship in support of their Alma Mata.
+The President of the featured college was invited to speak during the Sunday morning services and the alumni of that particular school would proudly show up for worship in support of their Alma Mater.
 The added bonus was a sizable donation given to that school as a show of support from the church.

 Vance first shared her vision of a college festival to be held on the Saturday before HBCU Sunday with her deacon, Robert Bogan.
 The idea was to make this effort a Discipleship Group 13 project.
 Quickly realizing that this would be a tremendous project in need of more support, Vance suggested that Discipleship Group 19 join them in this effort.
 At that point, the vision was shared with Deacon Alton Wallace.
 Having DG 19 as part of this effort was a natural match primarily because this was the group in which Henry “Mr. Morehouse” Thompson belonged.
-Moreover, Henry had a good reputation for recruiting young people for college – especially Morehouse.
+And Henry had a good reputation for recruiting young people for college – especially Morehouse.
 Deacons Bogan and Wallace ran the idea by Rev. Peterson, upon which he asked Vance to submit a written proposal.
 Having received the blessings of the Senior Pastor, the Alfred Street Baptist Church HBCU College Festival was born in the fall of 2002.

-Members of Greek organizations were also represented and wore their Greek attire.
+Members of Greek organizations also represented dressed in their Greek attire.
 Their primary purpose was to talk to students about various scholarship opportunities that were available through their organization.
 Seminars were conducted by members of the church who were identified as subject matter experts.

-Probably the most unforgettable event that occurred during the first HBCU College Festival was the Blizzard of 2003.
+Probably the most unforgettable event that occurred during the first HBCU College Festival was the beginning of the Blizzard of 2003.
 Despite the weather, approximately 150 attendees showed up and about 17 colleges participated.
 The committee counted it a success.
 Rev. Peterson was so pleased that at the end of the day he let Vance know that he expected a repeat the following year.
 What Vance thought would be a one-time project turned out to become a nationally recognized event for many years to come.

 Vance went on to serve as Chairperson of the Alfred Street Baptist Church HBCU College Festival for ten years.
 Under her leadership, the festival continued to grow at an amazing rate.
 So much so that towards the end of her tenure the number of attendees had reached to just around 3000.
 Students and parents from as far away as California and Alaska have attended this annual event.
 Since 2003, thousands of students have gained admission to various HBCUs and millions of dollars in scholarships have been awarded.